blinskey/greek-reference/README.md

     <img alt="Available at Amazon" src="amazon-apps-store-us-black-177x60.png">
 </a>

-If you find this app useful, please consider [making a donation](GiveDirectly) to help poor households in Kenya and Uganda.
+If you find this app useful, please consider [making a donation][GiveDirectly] to help poor households in Kenya and Uganda.

 ## Contents